Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Simulation Study

 \section{Simulation Study}

-In this section, we examine the recovery of the hierarchical structure as well as the accuracy in estimating the loading matrix of the proposed method.
-Suppose that $\hat{v}_1,\ldots,\hat{v}_{\hat{K}}$ are the estimated sets of variables loading on each factor, where $\hat{K}$ is the estimated number of factors, and $\hat{\Lambda}$ is the estimated loading matrix.
+In this section, we examine the recovery of the hierarchical structure as well as the accuracy in estimating the loading matrix and the unique variance matrix of the proposed method.
+Suppose that $\hat{v}_1,\ldots,\hat{v}_{\hat{K}}$ are the estimated sets of variables loading on each factor, where $\hat{K}$ is the estimated number of factors, $\hat{\Lambda}$ is the estimated loading matrix and $\hat{\Psi}$ is the estimated unique variance matrix.
 To examine the recovery of the hierarchical factor structure, we measure the matching between the true sets of variables loading on each factor and the estimated sets of variables.
 More specifically, the following evaluation criteria are considered: \begin{enumerate} \item Exact Match Criterion (EMC): $\mathbf{1}(\hat{K}=K)\prod_{k=1}^{\min(\hat{K},K)}\mathbf{1}(\hat{v}_{k} = v^{*}_{k})$, which equals to 1 when the hierarchical structure is fully recovered and 0 otherwise. \item Layer Match Criterion (LMC): $\mathbf{1}(\{\hat{v}_k\}_{k\in\hat{L}_t} = \{v_{k}^{*}\}_{k\in L_t})$, which is defined for each layer $t$.
 It equals 1 if the sets of variables loading on the factors in the $t$th layer are correctly learned and 0 otherwise for $t=1,\ldots,T$. \end{enumerate}